Jewish ethics: Justice, truth, and peace

 Rabbi Simeon ben Gamaliel taught: "The world rests on three things: justice, truth, and peace".

 Justice, being God's, must be vindicated, whether the object is of great or small value.
 "Let justice pierce the mountain" is the characteristic maxim attributed to Moses.
 Stealing and oppression, even if only in holding back overnight the hired man's earnings, are forbidden.

 Falsehood, flattery, perjury and false swearing are also forbidden.
 The reputation of a fellow man is sacred.
 Tale-bearing and unkind insinuations are forbidden, as is hatred of one's brother in one's heart.
 A revengeful, relentless disposition is unethical; reverence for old age is inculcated; justice shall be done; right weight and just measure are demanded; poverty and riches shall not be regarded by the judge.
-We're taught to attempt judging others LeKaf Z'Chut, giving more weight to an assumed side of merit, yet advised what can be translated as Respect but Suspect (ChabDeiHu VeChashDeiHu).
+We are taught to attempt judging others LeKaf Z'Chut, giving more weight to an assumed side of merit, yet advised what can be translated as Respect but Suspect (ChabDeiHu VeChashDeiHu).